brofrims25/cytrilclan/README.md

 - **Bank storage size**: the shared bank uses a fixed 54-slot backing array regardless of `general.bank-rows` in `config.yml`; that setting is reserved for a future GUI-size option and isn't wired up to the storage size yet.
+- **Orange vs Gold**: vanilla Minecraft chat only has 16 fixed color codes, and there's no separate "orange" among them - both the "Orange" and "Emas" (Gold) options in the name-color picker use the same underlying color (`&6`, Gold) as a result.
+Every other option (Merah, Pink, Putih, Hitam, Ungu, Cyan, Biru, Biru Tua, Hijau, Abu-abu, Hijau Tua, Kuning) maps to a visually distinct color.

 ## Building